Atlanta Supplemental Security Income Lawyer

 SSI Attorney: Help for the Application and Appeals Process

 There are two Federal government programs that provide assistance to disabled Americans.
-Social Security Disability Insurance is one, and Supplemental Security Income (SSI) is the other.
+Social Security Disability insurance is one, and Supplemental Security Income (SSI) is the other.
 Each has a different purpose and separate eligibility requirements.

-If you, or a loved one, is 65 years or older, are blind, or have a disability, and you have a low income with very few resources, you are eligible for SSI.
-Children with "marked and severe functional limitations" which are expected to last at least 12 months, or result in death, are eligible for SSI.
+In addition, children with "marked and severe functional limitations" which are expected to last at least 12 months, or result in death, are eligible for SSI.
 Your benefits will be determined and paid to help you with food and shelter.

-The program provides much needed support for those that are unable to earn enough to support themselves.
+The program provides much-needed support for those that are unable to earn enough to support themselves.
 The application process, however, can sometimes be lengthy and without the needed benefits, life can be very difficult.
 An Atlanta Social Security disability lawyer from our firm can help.
 For over 40 years we have helped thousands of disabled Americans and veterans to receive their benefits.
 We can most likely help you, too.